abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Cartesian closed categories
 ---

 Knowing about the Curry-Howard isomorphism and knowing also that programming languages can be described by category theory may lead us to think that *category theory is part of this isomorphism as well*.
-And we would be quite correct --- this is why it is sometimes known as the Curry-Howard-*Lambek* isomorphism, Lambek being the person who discovered the categorical side.
+And we would be quite correct --- this is why it is sometimes known as the Curry-Howard-*Lambek* isomorphism (Joachim Lambek being the person who formulated the categorical side).
 So let's examine this isomorphism.
 As all other isomorphisms, it comes in two parts:

 The first part is finding a way to convert a *logical system* into a category - this would not be hard for us, as sets form a category and the flavor of the BHK interpretation that we saw is based on sets.

 ![Logic as a category](../05_logic/category_curry_logic.svg)

-**Task:** See whether you can prove that logic propositions and entailments forms a category.
+**Task:** See whether you can prove that logic propositions and the "implies" relation form a category.
 What is missing?

 The second part involves converting a category into a logical system - this is much harder.
 To do it, we have to enumerate the criteria that a given category has to adhere to, in order for it to be "logical".
 These criteria have to guarantee that the category has objects that correspond to all valid logical propositions and no objects that correspond to invalid ones.